solarwinds/solarwinds-apm-ruby/README.md

 report_kvs = {}
 report_kvs[:mykey] = @client.id

-AppOpticsAPM::SDK.trace(layer_name, kvs: report_kvs) do
+SolarWindsAPM::SDK.trace(layer_name, kvs: report_kvs) do
   # the block of code to be traced
 end
 ```

-`AppOpticsAPM::SDK.trace` is used within the context of a request.
+`SolarWindsAPM::SDK.trace` is used within the context of a request.
 It will follow the upstream state of the request
 being traced.  i.e. the block of code will only be traced when the parent request is being traced.

-This tracing state of a request can also be queried by using `AppOpticsAPM.tracing?`.
+This tracing state of a request can also be queried by using `SolarWindsAPM.tracing?`.

-## AppOpticsAPM::SDK.start_trace
+## SolarWindsAPM::SDK.start_trace

 If you need to instrument code outside the context of a request (such as a cron job, background job or an arbitrary
-ruby script), use `AppOpticsAPM::SDK.start_trace` instead which will initiate a new trace based on configuration and
+ruby script), use `SolarWindsAPM::SDK.start_trace` instead which will initiate a new trace based on configuration and
 probability (based on the sample rate).